NRI Meaning

-The definition of NRI as per the Foreign Exchange Management Act: An NRI is a foreign national of Indian origin who is residing outside of India (except Bhutan and Nepal) for any specific reason that implies the intention of living abroad indefinitely.
+The meaning of NRI as per the Foreign Exchange Management Act: An NRI is a foreign national of Indian origin who is residing outside of India (except Bhutan and Nepal) for any specific reason that implies the intention of living abroad indefinitely.
 Those reasons can be employment, business, or study-related.

 Eligibility Criteria for NRI Status